AMAbdelbasir1/E-commerce-api/README.md

 ## to install npm modules

-npm i or npm install
+npm i OR npm install

 ## to run